The Tragedy of Whispering Creek

-The Tragedy of Whispering Creek is a 1914 American silent short Western film directed by Allan Dwan and featuring Murdock MacQuarrie, Pauline Bush, and Lon Chaney.
+The Tragedy of Whispering Creek is a 1914 American short silent Western film directed by Allan Dwan and featuring Murdock MacQuarrie, Pauline Bush, and Lon Chaney.
 Chaney expert Jon Mirsalis says Chaney also wrote the screenplay, based on a story by Elliott J. Clawson, but the Blake book says the film's director Allan Dwan wrote the screenplay himself.
 A print exists in the Deutsche Kinemathek film archive, making it Chaney's earliest surviving moving picture.
 A still exists which shows Chaney in his role as "The Greaser".

 Plot

-A vile bully known as The Greaser (Lon Chaney) is terrorizing the young ladies in a mining town called Whispering Creek.
-When he tries to accost a young teenage orphan girl, her fiance Bashful Bill gives the Mexican a sound beating.
-Soon after, a handsome stranger (Murdock MacQuarrie) rides into town and saves the same girl from the Greaser again.
+A vile bully known as The Greaser is terrorizing the young ladies in a mining town called Whispering Creek.
+When he tries to accost a young teenage orphan girl, her fiancé Bashful Bill gives the Mexican a sound beating.
+Soon after, a handsome stranger rides into town and saves the same girl from the Greaser again.
 Falling in love with her himself, he tries to romance the young lady, unaware that she is engaged to Bashful Bill.

 When he learns they are set to be wed, he decides to not interfere in their happiness.
 The stranger leaves town, but on the way out, he spots the Greaser lying in ambush, plotting to kill Bashful Bill and the girl.
 The stranger and the Greaser shoot it out, and wind up killing each other in the ensuing gunfight, saving Bill's and the girl's life in the process.